FarronF/limerick-council-meetings/meetings/2018/02/26-Meeting of the Home and Social Development SPC/Minutes of Home and Social Development SPC Meeting 11th December 2017.md

 Mr Rob Lowth, Operations and Maintenance gave a presentation regarding the proposed

 condition survey of Council owned housing stock.
-The objectives of the survey are to:--- •
+The objectives of the survey are to:
+---
+•

 Deliver a comprehensive point in time baseline of stock which can be updated by